Jankoekenpan/memory-monitoring/README.md

 # Memory monitoring

-This project contains a proof of concept for access-based monitoring of field accesses in Java.
+This project contains a proof of concept for permission-based monitoring of field accesses in Java.

 The project is split up in 3 modules
 1. Memory monitoring runtime api